A Hitchhiker's Guide to Understanding Performances of Two-Class Classifiers: Supplementary Material

 \section{Supplementary Material}

-We provide in this supplementary material (1)~the list of symbols used in this paper (\Cref{SM-subsec:Symbols}), (2)~a description of the software in the Python Jupyter Notebook (\cref{SM-subsec:Software}), (3)~a definition of the \skillTile{} (\cref{SM-subsec:SkillTile}), (4)~more details about the illustration used in the paper (\cref{SM-subsec:Example}), (5)~an analysis of the behavior of scores, using the \correlationTile{}, explaining the patterns observed in the various tiles presented in the paper (\cref{SM-subsec:Scores}), and finally (6)~the comprehensive report generated by the Python Jupyter Notebook for our illustration (\cref{SM-subsec:all-results}).
+We provide in this supplementary material (1)~the list of symbols used in this paper (\Cref{SM-subsec:Symbols}), (2)~a description of the software in the Python Jupyter Notebook (\cref{SM-subsec:Software}), (3)~a definition of the \skillTile{} (\cref{SM-subsec:SkillTile}), (4)~more details about the illustration used in the paper (\cref{SM-subsec:Example}), (5)~an analysis of the influence of a learning set (\cref{SM-subsec:LS}), (6)~an analysis of the behavior of scores, using the \correlationTile{}, explaining the patterns observed in the various tiles presented in the paper (\cref{SM-subsec:Scores}), and finally (7)~the comprehensive report generated by the Python Jupyter Notebook for our illustration (\cref{SM-subsec:all-results}).